 Filters

-They are designed to filter pulpy food by means of special filter papers and filter plates.
-Plates and all other accessories are such hygienic equipment compliant with food conditions.
+They are designed to filter pulpy food using unique filter papers and filter plates.
+Plates and all other accessories are hygienic equipment compliant with food conditions.

 • Manually Closed Paper Filter (20-100 Plates)